rubickcz/dotfiles/README.md

 | [bash](https://www.archlinux.org/packages/core/x86_64/bash/) | unix shell | [`.bash_profile`](https://github.com/rubickcz/dotfiles/blob/master/dotfiles/.bash_profile)<br>[`.bashrc`](https://github.com/rubickcz/dotfiles/blob/master/dotfiles/.bashrc)  |
 | [vim](https://www.archlinux.org/packages/extra/x86_64/gvim/)  | text editor | [`.vimrc`](https://github.com/rubickcz/dotfiles/blob/master/dotfiles/.vimrc) |

-Some config files contain hardware dependent options for specific machines.
+`~/.xinitrc` contains hardware dependent options for specific machines.
 A machine is recognized by its hostname.
-Currently, dotfiles are running on the following machines:
+This is a list of machines I've been using my dotfiles on (I might not be using all of them, but I decided to keep the configs):
 * **golem** - Desktop PC
 * **marshadow** - Dell E6400
 * **guzzlord** - Acer Aspire 5
+* **lumineon** - Thinkpad X220

 ## Pre install
 It is assumed you have the base Arch Linux system installed (follow [installation guide](https://wiki.archlinux.org/index.php/Installation_guide)).
 There's no need to install Xorg or any desktop environment, as it will be installed during dotfiles setup.
 You should only be logged in as a normal user and make sure `sudo` command works.